This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Even “green” or “organic” cleaning products may contain ingredients that can cause health problems.
 Natural citrus fragrances in particular can produce dangerous indoor pollutants.

 The safest bet is to use less toxic, less expensive cleaners such as hydrogen peroxide (for sanitizing, stain removal and bleaching), tea tree oil or Thieve’s oil and water (for mold removal and as a disinfectant), baking soda, and white vinegar (for cleaning glass, counters and tile).
-Here is my most favorite recipe book for DIY cleaning products.
+Here are several recipes for DIY cleaning products.

 If DIY just isn’t your thing, or you would prefer to buy something ready-made that works just as well as (or better than) conventional cleaning products, but is safe enough to eat, I wholeheartedly recommend Branch Basics for everything from laundry to windows.
 I find it works better than conventional cleaning products, but it’s so safe you could drink it.